-If the NAS procedure establishing radio bearers contains an EPS AKA run (which optional), the NAS uplink and downlink COUNT for the new KASME shall be set to the start values (i.e. zero).
+If the NAS procedure establishing radio bearers contains an EPS AKA run or EAP authentication (which are optional), the NAS uplink and downlink COUNT for the new KASME shall be set to the start values (i.e. zero).
 If the NAS procedure establishing radio bearers contains a NAS SMC (which is optional), the value of the uplink NAS COUNT from the most recent NAS Security Mode Complete shall be used as freshness parameter in the KeNB derivation from fresh KASME of the current EPS NAS security context when executing an AS SMC.
 The KDF as specified in Annex A.3 shall be used for the KeNB derivation also in this case.

 7.2.6.3 ECM-CONNECTED to ECM-IDLE transition